ivandika3/ozone-site/docs/03-core-concepts/04-security/02-authorization/01-native-acls.md

 ## Pre-Requisites

-A basic understanding of Ozone concepts such as Ozone namespace (e.g. volume, bucket, and key) is required.
+A basic understanding of Ozone concepts such as Ozone namespace objects (e.g. volume, bucket, and key) is required.
 It is also recommended to have some knowledge in POSIX and S3 permission model.
 Please refer to the relevant documentations to get familiar with these concepts.

 ## Overview